 Located in one of the original garconierres (French for Boys House) from 1836, this cute building serves as a quaint bar offering 250 bottles of whiskey, rare bourbons, local beers and of course Southern favorites such as Mint Juleps.
 Open from 11 AM-10PM, guests enjoy sharing stories of their travels, visiting with locals and the occasional celebrity drop ins.

 Pre-Civil War Submarine

 Before leaving Houmas House save time to enjoy the expansive gift shop.
-From a large book selection to artwork to specialty gift items, you are certain to find the perfect item to remember your visit to Houmas House.
-Shipping is available.
-Please see gift shop employee for shipping options.
+From a large book selection to artwork, to specialty gifts, you are certain to find the perfect item to remember your visit to Houmas House.
+Some items are available for online purchases and are shipped within the US.